hl7au/au-fhir-erequesting/input/pagecontent/CapabilityStatement-au-erequesting-placer-intro.md

 ### Summary of Must Support and References Between Profiles
 The table below provides identifies where a Profile has a Must Support reference to other profiles or resources (i.e., Target Profiles).
-This list is provided to clarify where additional profiles or resources may need to be supported if a server supports a particular resource.
+This list is provided to clarify where additional profiles or resources may need to be supported if a placer supports a particular resource.

 |Resource Type|Profile|Supported Target Reference|
 |---|---|---|---|